Nolo001-Aha/ff2_custom_attribute_adapter/README.md

 ```
   "Custom Attributes"
 	{
-		"Weapon Index"
+		"Weapon Definition Index"
 		{
 			"custom attribute" "value"
 		}
 	}
 ```
-Weapon Index corresponds to the weapon index that you want to apply the attribute(s) to.
+Weapon Definition Index corresponds to the weapon definition index that you want to apply the attribute(s) to.
 It can be a weapon that the boss spawns with (weaponX) or a weapon that the boss gets during the round from it's abilities.
 Inside the section is a list of all custom attributes you wish to apply.
 Add as many Indexes and Attributes as you want.

 **Debug:**
 This plugin does not usually indicate it's activity in any way, but if you want to see it applying attributes, please turn on the **ff2_debug** convar on (provided by Freak Fortress 2).